-For years I have heard of the Argo Cascades for tubing or kayaking but I have to admit I didn’t even know where along the Huron River they were.
-Tubing the Argo Cascades was on our Summer 2017 Bucket List.
-In June 2017, friends invited my daughter and I to join them tubing.
-They provided great guidance for our first trip.
-We returned two more times that summer and more in the years since.
+For years I heard about the Argo Cascades for tubing or kayaking but I have to admit I didn’t even know where along the Huron River they were.
+In 2017, friends took us on our first trip and taught us their secrets to a fun outing.
+Since then we’ve returned many times.

 About the Argo Cacades